AG7GN/networking/hamwan-arden-home-README.md

 ### (Optional) Create a Tunnel Server on your AREDN node

-You can enable the Tunnel Server feature on your AREDN Node, which allows other hams with AREDN nodes to connect to your node, and thereby providing access to the AREDN meshes you both are connected to.
+You can enable the Tunnel Server feature on your AREDN Node, which allows other hams with AREDN nodes to connect to your node through HamWAN or the Internet, thereby providing each other with access to the AREDN meshes you both are connected to.
 This procedure assumes that you'll be allowing AREDN tunnels to come in via your HamWAN connection, and not your regular ISP.

 1. Verify the DNS name of the outside interface of your HamWAN router.

 	- Normally, this name is of the form:

 			wlan1.<callsign-hamwan_site>.hamwan.net
 		where *\<callsign-hamwan_site\>* is the name of your HamWan router.
 Ask the HamWAN support team if you have questions.
-Verify the name resolves to an IP address by running this command in Windows (CMD window) or Linux (in a Terminal or SSH session):
+Verify the name resolves to an IP address by running this command in Windows (CMD window) or Linux/Mac (in a Terminal or SSH session):

 			nslookup wlan1.<callsign-hamwan_site>.hamwan.net
 		This command should return an IP address.
 For example: